Please choose one or more options to find your perfect gift.

-In 1925 an American, Harold S. Vanderbilt, introduced a new scoring system and this became contract bridge, as it is played today.
+In 1925 an American, Harold S. Vanderbilt, introduced a new scoring system and this became contract bridge, which we play today.

-Playing cards originated in China, where paper was invented and dates from the 1100s.
+Playing cards originated in China, and dates from the 1100s.
 Cards were initially used for fortune telling and gambling.
 Saint Bernardo in 1432 warned the 'faithful' that cards were invented by the devil.